Tips for buying a used car, what to check for and how to protect yourself from common problems.

 - Check online car reviews and forums

-- Check safety and environmental ratings
+- Check safety and environmental ratings:

-- Understand the difference between buying a car privately and buying from a dealer (buying privately gives you very few rights)
+Rightcar NZ(external link) - Understand the difference between buying a car privately and buying from a dealer (buying privately gives you very few rights)

 2. Check your finances